daveknippers/KaliRoulette/README.md

 Everyone starts with 1000 GOLDEN DAVES.
 If you lose all your GOLDEN DAVES, you'll get 100 GOLDEN DAVES at the start of the next attempt.

+You can bet at almost any time, providing the Spelunker is still alive.
+There is a window after the Spelunker either dies or wins where betting is disabled for 15 seconds.
 Each cause of death has a multiplier on payout on a correct bet.
 For example, wagering 100 GOLDEN DAVES on the shopkeeper will yield 400 GOLDEN DAVES if the shopkeeper kills the streamer, as he has a payout multiplier of 4.

 # Commands
 The bot accepts the following commands: